-You are instructed that an indictment is simply an accusation.
+An indictment is simply an accusation.
 It is not evidence of anything.
 The defendant has pled not guilty and is presumed innocent unless and until proven guilty beyond a reasonable doubt.
 Thus, the defendant begins the trial with a clean slate, with no evidence against him.
-The presumption of innocence alone is sufficient to find the defendant not guilty and can be overcome only if the government proves during the trial, beyond a reasonable doubt, each element of the crime charged.
+The presumption of innocence alone is sufficient to find the defendant not guilty and can be overcome as to each charge only if the government proves during the trial, beyond a reasonable doubt, each element of the respective crime charged.